tailhook/vagga-box/README.rst

 it would be easier to install.

-**So should I try this version or wait it integrated in vagga?** Definitely you should.
+**So should I try this version or wait it integrated in vagga?** Definitely you should try.
 The integrated version will work the same.

 **Is there any difference between this and vagga on linux?** There are two key
 differences: